List of The Real Housewives of Cheshire episodes: Series 1 (2015)

 Tanya Bardsley, Leanne Brown, Magali Gorré, Ampika Pickston, Lauren Simon, and Dawn Ward are introduced as series regulars.

 Series 2 (2015)

+Chantelle Heskey served as a friend of the housewives.

 Series 3 (2016)

-Gorré departed as a series regular.
+Magali Gorré departed as a series regular.
 Missé Beqiri, Stacey Forsey, and Seema Malhotra joined the cast.

 Series 4 (2016)

 Series 5 (2017)

-Beqiri departed as a series regular.
+Missé Beqiri departed as a series regular.
 Ester Dohnalová joined the cast.
+Missé Beqiri served as a friend of the housewives.

 Series 6 (2017)

-Pickston departed as a series regular.
+Ampika Pickston departed as a series regular.
 Rachel Lugo and Nermina Pieters-Mekic joined the cast.
+Katie Kane served as a friend of the housewives.

 Series 7 (2018)

-Brown departed as a series regular.
+Leanne Brown departed as a series regular.
+Christine McGuinness served as a friend of the housewives.

 Series 8 (2018)

-Forsey and Pieters-Mekic departed as series regulars.
+Stacey Forsey and Nermina Pieters-Mekic departed as series regulars.
 Hanna Kinsella and Perla Navia joined the cast.
+Stacey Forsey, Nermina Pieters-Mekic and Christine McGuinness served as friends of the housewives.

 Series 9 (2019)

-Simon departed as a series regular.
+Lauren Simon departed as a series regular.
 This was the last season to air at its original 10pm time slot.

 Series 10 (2019)

 Leilani Dowding joined the cast.
 This was the first season to air at its new time slot at 9pm.